Islandora/documentation/docs/concepts/node-concepts.md

 | Newspaper         	| https://schema.org/Newspaper               	|

 With Islandora alone, choosing a value from this list will have zero effects.
 The contingent behaviour must be configured during repository implementation.
-Islandora Defaults provides and example of what behaviours are possible for these types.
+Islandora Defaults provides an example of what behaviours are possible for these types.